Car insurance is a legal and practical necessity to keep yourself, your loved ones, and those around you protected on the road.

 With Lemonade Car, no matter your age, if you’re a good driver (stops at stop signs, never speeds), we’ll be able to lower your premiums, instead of just boxing you into a price bracket with people who look like you on paper.
 Safety first, savings second.

 Let’s say your driving history isn’t the best.
 It’s okay, nobody’s perfect.
-Your premiums might start out higher, but as you drive better with Lemonade Car, your premiums may go down to reflect the safer driver you’ve become.
+Your premiums might start out higher, but as you drive better with Lemonade Car, your premiums may go down to reflect your safe driving behavior.
 That’s a redemption story we can all get behind.

 Pay based on how much you drive